You can find terrific viewing spots along most of the Boston Marathon route.

 Elevation at start: 320 feet

 Pleasant and uneventful.
 More rolling hills.
 Route 135 is just 2 lanes here - meaning one lane in each direction.
-The village of Ashland produces some cheering crowds, but otherwise there aren't too many spectators along this stretch.
+The village of Ashland produces some cheering crowds, but otherwise runners won't notice too many spectators along this stretch.

 Mile 3 to Mile 4: Ashland